JaymeMorrissey99/Neils-Assignment/Coding Standards/codeStandards.md

 ## Writing Code that’s up to Coding Standards
 Coding Standards aren’t a clear-cut thing, as everyone has a different idea about them.
 These can differ between coding languages.
 There are a few basics everyone should follow though.

+## Formatting
+Make sure you make the appropriate indentation, add proper amounts of whitespace and continue on new lines to ensure your code is readable.
+Take naming conventions into account when creating new files.
+Portability
+It’s extremely important that your code is written in a way so it’s easily moved between platforms - no hardcoded values - these would break when used in other platforms.
+Modularity
+Try and write code that’s usable by itself and doesn’t rely on anything written by someone else.
+These dependencies can break easily

 ## Article/Blog Links